-Fed policymakers pledged to act as appropriate, minutes show
+Fed mulls firmer rate guidance, adding dates or goals, minutes show

+(Reuters) - Federal Reserve policymakers last month opened a broad debate over what they can and should to do to boost the effectiveness of their monetary policy tools amid the coronavirus pandemic and beyond, a detailed summary of their most recent policy-setting meeting showed Wednesday.

-(Reuters) - Federal Reserve policymakers re-upped a pledge to keep interest rates near zero until they are confident the U.S. economy is on track to recovery, a detailed summary of their most recent policy-setting meeting shows.
+Even as they agreed to use their tools “as appropriate” to support the recovery and re-upped a pledge to keep interest rates near zero until they are confident the U.S. economy is on track to recovery, U.S. central bankers appeared sharply focused on continuing to deliver support to a nation that some worried could experience a “protracted period of severely reduced economic activity”

-Members of the Fed’s policysetting panel agreed they “would use the Committee’s tools and act as appropriate to support the economy,” according to minutes of the Federal Open Market Committee’s April 28-29 meeting, released Wednesday with the usual three-week lag.
-They agreed that their recent actions had been “essential in helping reduce downside risks to the economic outlook.”
+“While participants agreed that the current stance of monetary policy remained appropriate, they noted that the Committee could, at upcoming meetings, further clarify its intentions with respect to its future monetary policy decisions,” according to minutes of the Federal Open Market Committee’s April 28-29 meeting, released Wednesday with the usual three-week lag.

+Some participants called for more precise forward guidance for the path of interest rates, like tying any change to rates to achieving specific economic milestones on unemployment or inflation, an approach the Fed used during the last crisis.
+“The Committee could also consider date-based forward guidance that would indicate that the target range could be raised only after a specified amount of time had elapsed,” the minutes said.

+Other possibilities discussed included giving guidance on bond purchases, the minutes showed, and using Treasury purchases to cap long-term borrowing costs, an approach employed by some other global central banks.
+There was no discussion of using negative interest rates.

+Participants overall agreed that their recent actions had been “essential in helping reduce downside risks to the economic outlook.”

 But with a number of participants seeing “a substantial likelihood of additional waves of outbreak in the near or medium term,” the minutes suggested central bankers may expect to use their extraordinary powers to shore up the economy for some time to come.